 The overview is the most important paragraph in the graph description.
 An overview is a summary of the main or most important points in a graph, chart, process or map.
 It is normally 2-3 sentences long and should be the second paragraph you write in your description.
-It also influences what you write in the rest of your description, shows that you can identify the most important information from the graph or chart and clearly identify overall trends and comparisons.
-You should not include details from the chart just yet.
-At first, you just need to describe what you can see in general.
+It also influences what you write in the rest of your description, shows that you can identify the most a) It is very clear from the overall trend that... b) As can be seen from the graph... c) It is noticeable that... d) It is clear that... e) Overall, we can see that... e) It is clearly evident that...

 Task 4.
-Paraphrase the first sentence from the overview using vocabulary in italics:
+Paraphrase the first sentence from the overview usingvocabulary in italics: